Digital Transformation in Numbers, Trends, and Cases

 - outline the directions of your company’s growth.

-It will help to understand which segments need improvements and changes so that your business continues to develop and adapt to changing market conditions in the long term.
+It will help to understand which segments need forced transformation and improvements so that your business continues to develop and adapt to changing market conditions in the long term.

 Step 2.
 Find a partner to help define a roadmap for development

 Next, you need to determine a roadmap for service and product development.
-At this stage, you will need to find an agile software development team and a reliable Product Owner / Project Manager from the technological side.
+At this stage, you will need to find an agile software development team and a reliable Product Owner / Project Manager from the technological side to help you build a digital transformation strategy for your exact business.
 A software development team will help you to:

 - correctly assess tasks;